IgniteUI/help-topics/topics/02_Controls/igSpreadsheet/01_Adding_igSpreadsheet.md

 To understand this topic you need to be familiar with the concept and topics related to the [Infragistics JavaScript Excel Library](javascript-excel-library.html).

 Before we get started we need to make sure we have loaded all of the needed resources.
 We first need to load the jQuery resources and then we need to add the required Ignite UI resources.
-There are two ways to add the Ignite UI resources to your project.
-You can either use the `igLoader` or you can load the required modules separately.
-You can find both approaches below:
+There are three ways to add the Ignite UI resources to your project.
+You can either use the `igLoader`, you can load the required modules separately or use the bundled files that combine all the required resources.
+You can find those approaches below:

 ```js
 $.ig.loader({